ianmilligan1/ianmilligan.ca/content/post/ahr-roundtable/index.md

 I also wrote a response, ["How Can We Be Ready to Study History in the Age of Abundance?
 A Response"](https://academic.oup.com/ahr/article/125/4/1347/5933597?guestAccessKey=0635fd30-0c60-4884-94f5-bbf81d50d883), which you can freely access using this link.

-Needless to say, it was a complete honour – and the highlight of my career so far – to have my work engaged with my such a stellar array of colleagues.
+Needless to say, it was a complete honour – and the highlight of my career so far – to have my work engaged with by such a stellar group of colleagues.